Commercial Strategy

 Why is Chicago ranked #1 for bed bugs?

-Chicago's #1 ranking is driven by structural factors: dense multi-unit housing stock (two-flats, courtyard buildings) that enables unit-to-unit spread, high rental turnover that introduces infestations through tenant moves, and cold winters that keep populations concentrated indoors year-round.
-These factors are permanent features of the market, making bed bug demand a long-term recurring opportunity.
+Chicago's ranking is driven by permanent structural factors: dense multi-unit housing (two-flats, courtyard buildings) enables unit-to-unit spread, high rental turnover introduces infestations through tenant moves, and cold winters concentrate indoor activity year-round.
+These make bed bug demand a long-term recurring market, not a temporary spike.

 What are Chicago's bed bug landlord requirements?

-Chicago municipal code requires landlords to provide professional pest control within 10 days of confirmed or suspected bed bug discovery in any rental unit.
+Chicago municipal code requires landlords to provide professional pest control within 10 days of confirmed or suspected bed bug discovery.
 DIY treatment doesn't satisfy the requirement — licensed operators must perform the work.
 Hotels and businesses face similar obligations.
-This compliance mandate creates non-discretionary, urgency-driven demand for licensed operators.
+This compliance mandate creates non-discretionary demand that guarantees market size.

 How much does bed bug treatment cost in Chicago?